From the stage to the office

 Photo credit: Dominique D'Costa

-The original bassist of O.A.R. and host of the What Could Be Bad podcast, Benj Gershman, and Organizational Psychologist, Mental Health at Work Specialist, & Author of Yes, You Can Talk About Mental Health at Work (Here's Why and How To Do It Really Well), Melissa Doman, M.A. want to bring this candid, and necessary, conversation into as many spaces as possible.
+Join the original bassist of O.A.R. and host of the What Could Be Bad podcast, Benj Gershman, and Organizational Psychologist & Author of Cornered Office: Why We Need To Talk About Leadership Mental Health and Yes, You Can Talk About Mental Health at Work (Here's Why and How To Do It Really Well), Melissa Doman, M.A. for this candid conversation.

-✔️ Actionable methods to start talking about mental health in any workplace
+✔️ Actionable tools and methods to implement in any workplace

 Original bassist of O.A.R. and podcast host of What Could Be Bad